 Other factors that impact medical school loan repayment

-We’ve gone through some very general loan repayment options for physicians, but there’s often more to it than that.
+We’ve gone through some very general loan repayment options for physicians, there’s often more to it than that.
 For instance, each of the case studies above assumed that all of the debt was in federal student loans.
 But if you have private student loans, the entire discussion changes.

-Although the amount owed and income are the two primary factors that impact loan repayment, there are plenty of other factors to consider when picking the best plan.
+There are plenty of other factors to consider when picking the best plan.
 Here’s a small sampling of variables that can impact which loan repayment strategy is best:

 - Career path and aspirations